How to take screenshots with Puppeteer

 If JPEG, WebP or PNG is not enough for you, you can render URL or HTML in GIF, JP2, TIFF, AVIF or HEIF format with Puppeetter.

-Blocking ads when using Puppeteer
+Blocking ads and trackers when using Puppeteer

 In our screenshot API, you can block ads by setting blockAds=true.